Why Serbia?

 Stage 1 — Pre-Payment

-Pay to begin the process
+Pay to begin your application

-Due upfront to open your case
+Due upfront to open your case file

 1,200